Turkey-Shaped Cheese Ball for Thanksgiving

 Instructions

 • Place the brie towards the bottom of the board.
-Fan the cheese balls out in layers around the top of the cheese to resemble feathers.
-Add eyes and candy corn beak to the orange slice to make the turkey's face.
-Enjoy with more pretzels on the side!
+Fan the cheese balls out in 3 layers around the top of the cheese to resemble feathers in increasing order (cranberry, pistachio, apricot).
+Add the orange slice to the brie, then top with the eyes and candy corn beak.
+Place two pretzel sticks at the bottom of the brie for the legs.
+Stick a pretzel rod into the center of each cheese ball.

-Tried this recipe?Rate & Review!
+Tried This Recipe?
+Rate & Review!

 Photos by Haley Hunt Davis